 - Certification that they have trained their management and workforce on Modern Slavery provisions.

-Shurtape assesses the effectiveness of its actions to address the risks of modern slavery through a quarterly and annual evaluation of internal metrics and key performance indicators such as internal and third-party audits of the supply chain, year-over-year improvement in the STRT, results of the self-certification, and supplier participation in SEDEX.
+Shurtape assesses the effectiveness of its actions to address the risks of modern slavery through evaluations of internal metrics and key performance indicators such as internal and third-party audits of the supply chain, year-over-year improvement in the STRT, results of the self-certification, and supplier participation in SEDEX.
 High-priority findings are elevated to the Executive Leadership Team.

-As a result of the COVID-19 pandemic, Shurtape has implemented the use of third-party virtual audits instead of onsite, in-person full and follow-up audits.
-In addition, third-party desktop reviews are utilized to address applicable non-compliances resulting from a full or follow-up audit.
+As a result of the COVID-19 pandemic, Shurtape continues to use 3rd party virtual audits.
+In addition, 3rd party desktop reviews are utilized to address applicable non-compliances resulting from a full or follow-up audit.

 Shurtape will continue to set internal goals and expand our efforts to raise awareness of Modern Slavery to ensure that we live up to our zero-tolerance commitment.